-1. Revamp your website
+1. Revamp your restaurant's website

 Your website should reflect the experience of your guests while they're dining in your restaurant.
 In other words, an upscale restaurant should have an upscale website.
 A sports bar should look and feel entirely different.
 At a minimum, your site should have your menu, prices, location, hours, and some photos of your food.
 You may wish to also offer delivery, take reservations, and/or sell merchandise.

-2. Get listed on business sites
+2. Get listed on restaurant listing sites

 Your guests are already reviewing your restaurant across sites such as Yelp, Foursquare, Restavista, and Google so make sure that you claim those pages and populate them with accurate information about your restaurant — again, including menu items and photos.

-3. Take social media seriously
+3. Improve your restaurant's social media accounts

 The majority of your guests will do at least a little online research before coming into your restaurant.
 Thus, it's imperative to think about how your restaurant looks beyond your website and across the social media landscape.

 At minimum, create an account on Facebook and Instagram that you frequently update and make sure your dishes are sufficiently photogenic for the Instagram Story generation.
 For example, train every barista at your coffee shop in latte art so that your guests will snap a photo and tag your business.